How to Apply

 Thank you for your interest in Mangrove School of Sarasota.
 We realize that choosing a school is one of the most significant decisions a parent makes in shaping a child’s life and we are here to assist you in any way we can.
 We are now enrolling new students in our Nursery, VPK, Kindergarten and 1st through 9th Grades programs for the 2020-21 school year.
 The admissions office accepts applications year-round, with applications for immediate placement subject to availability.

 The following steps comprise the application and enrollment process:

-3. Teacher Meeting and Visit Shortly after you submit your child’s application for the Prekindergarten, Kindergarten, or Grades program, you will be contacted to set up a meeting with the class teacher to discuss how your child could be best supported in their education.
+3. Teacher Meeting and Visit Shortly after you submit your child’s application for the Nursery, VPK, Kindergarten, or Grades program, you will be contacted to set up a meeting with the class teacher to discuss how your child could be best supported in their education.
 If school is in session during time of enrollment, a school visit is required before the application process is complete.
 If the application is submitted during the summer months, the student will be invited for a trial, to ensure our program is a good fit for their learning style.

-4. Finalizing your enrollment Upon acceptance and enrollment, signed paperwork and is required in order to secure you child’s space.
+4. Finalizing your enrollment Upon acceptance and enrollment, signed paperwork is required in order to secure you child’s space.
 Before beginning school, parents will attend an orientation with our Administrative staff.

 Our highest endeavor must be to develop free human beings who are able of themselves to impart purpose and direction to their lives.
 The need for imagination, a sense of truth, and a feeling of responsibility – these three forces are the very nerve of education. – Rudolf Steiner